Logo Icon

 Numerical Questions and Solutions for BRS Accounts Class 11 2022

-Solving previous year's Class 11 Accountancy Sample Papers will help you know the difficulty level and the type of questions that were asked in the exam.
-The following are some of the numerical questions for the Bank Reconciliation Statement of class 11 accountancy.
-Go through the commonly asked BRS questions and enhance your preparation for the upcoming exam.
+Solving previous year's Class 11 Accountancy Sample Papers will help you know the difficulty level and the type of questions asked in the exam.
+The following are numerical questions for the Bank Reconciliation Statement of Class 11 accountancy.
+Review the commonly asked BRS questions and enhance your preparation for the upcoming exam.

 Q1.
-From the following particulars, prepare a bank reconciliation statement as of March 31, 2017.
+Prepare a bank reconciliation statement from the following particulars as of March 31, 2017.

 Ans: The reconciliation statement is shown below: